Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

 Joe Fleming is the President at ViveHealth.com.
-Interested in all things related to living a healthy lifestyle, he enjoys sharing and expressing his passion through writing.
+He is interested in all things related to living a healthy lifestyle and enjoys sharing and expressing his passion through writing.
 Working to motivate others and defeat ageing stereotypes, Joe uses his writing to help all people overcome life obstacles.
-Covering topics that range from physical health, wellness, and ageing to social, news, and inspirational pieces, the goal is to help others "rebel against age".
+Covering topics that range from physical health, wellness, and ageing to social, news, and inspirational pieces, his goal is to help others "rebel against age."